mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 In order to agree on the proposal, the reviewer and the team/technical lead or principals will generally have an initial meeting.
 This meeting should be as small as possible and is intended to:

 * Establish vocabulary
-* Help the team "argue the right level" for the review
+* Help the team “argue the right level” for the review
 * Identify stakeholders and domain experts — those Consulted, per RACI — in the organization

 Subsequently, the team prepares a review packet detailing the problem space and their approach.